-Patients should be informed of the potential risks and benefits of RIOMET (metformin hcl) and of alternative modes of therapy.
+Patients should be informed of the potential risks and benefits of Riomet and of alternative modes of therapy.
 They should also be informed about the importance of adherence to dietary instructions, of a regular exercise program, and of regular testing of blood glucose, glycosylated hemoglobin, renal function, and hematologic parameters.

-The risks of lactic acidosis, its symptoms, and conditions that predispose to its development, as noted in the WARNINGS AND PRECAUTIONS sections, should be explained to patients.
-Patients should be advised to discontinue RIOMET (metformin hcl) immediately and to promptly notify their health practitioner if unexplained hyperventilation, myalgia, malaise, unusual somnolence, or other nonspecific symptoms occur.
-Once a patient is stabilized on any dose level of RIOMET (metformin hcl) , gastrointestinal symptoms, which are common during initiation of metformin therapy, are unlikely to be drug related.
+The risks of lactic acidosis, its symptoms, and conditions that predispose to its development, as noted in the WARNINGS AND PRECAUTIONS section, should be explained to patients.
+Patients should be advised to discontinue Riomet immediately and to promptly notify their health practitioner if unexplained hyperventilation, myalgia, malaise, unusual somnolence, or other nonspecific symptoms occur.
+Once a patient is stabilized on any dose level of Riomet, gastrointestinal symptoms, which are common during initiation of metformin therapy, are unlikely to be drug related.
 Later occurrence of gastrointestinal symptoms could be due to lactic acidosis or other serious disease.

-Patients should be counselled against excessive alcohol intake, either acute or chronic, while receiving RIOMET (metformin hcl) .
+Patients should be counseled against excessive alcohol intake, either acute or chronic, while receiving Riomet.

 Metformin alone does not usually cause hypoglycemia, although it may occur when metformin is used in conjunction with oral sulfonylureas and insulin.
 When initiating combination therapy, the risks of hypoglycemia, its symptoms and treatment, and conditions that predispose to its development should be explained to patients and responsible family members.